Topological Criteria for Hypothesis Testing with Finite-Precision Measurements: Acknowledgements

 \section{Acknowledgements}

 Philip Boeken was supported by Booking.com.
 Eduardo Skapinakis was funded by national funds through the FCT – Fundação para a Ciência e a Tecnologia, I.P., under the scope of the projects UIDB/00297/2020 (\url{https://doi.org/10.54499/UIDB/00297/2020}) and UIDP/00297/2020 (\url{https://doi.org/10.54499/UIDP/00297/2020}) (Center for Mathematics and Applications) and the FCT scholarship, reference 2022.10596.BD (\url{https://doi.org/10.54499/2022.10596.BD}).
-The authors thank Bas Kleijn and Sourbh Bhadane for helpful discussions.
+The authors thank Claude Code, Bas Kleijn, Sourbh Bhadane and Johannes Ruf for helpful remarks and suggestions.